 - How can you let each of the team members at your disposal shine?
 How can you utilize their skills?

 Write it out.
 This is going to be your guide for the next 30 days when you execute and evaluate.

 Days 31-60: Execute Your Plan and Get Qualitative Feedback

 For days 31 through 60, it's time to put the pedal to the metal, for the rubber to hit the road, to make like Nike and "just do it.”
 It's time to put your strategic sales territory plan into action.

-For these thirty days, you’re going to have a fuller calendar than you could possibly imagine.
+For these thirty days, you're going to have a fuller calendar than you could imagine.
 Your goal is to keep your head up and keep moving forward.
-Think of it like a writer’s first draft—you need to get something on the page so that you can improve upon it later.
+Think of it like a writer's first draft—you need to get something on the page to improve upon it later.

 In addition to hitting your action items, here are some critical tasks for you to complete during this time.